-Learning as a life-long skill
+- ♦ Learning as a life-long skill

-Respect for self and others in a multi-cultural society
+- Respect for self and others in a multi-cultural society

-Development of responsible citizens
+- ♦ Development of responsible citizens

-Problem solving skills
+- Problem solving skills

-Recognition of our global interdependence
+- Recognition of our global interdependence

-Ability to locate and utilize information
+- ♦ Ability to locate and utilize information

-Appreciation of the arts and sciences
+- Appreciation of the arts and sciences

-Development of vocational and career opportunities
+- Development of vocational and career opportunities

-Students' Rights, Rules and Regulations
+Students' Rights, Rules and Responsibilities

-Osmond Community Schools recognizes that differences, disputes and conflicts among students, between students and staff members will occur.
-The school also recognizes individual student rights and responsibilities must be clearly defined so that an orderly process for discussing and resolving these differences may be established.
+We know that conflicts will happen among students and between students and staff members.
+Individual student rights and responsibilities must be clearly defined so that an orderly process for discussing and resolving these differences may be established.

-The student has the right to be respected as an individual, to receive the benefits of all school services, to attend a school which is clean, comfortable, safe and adequately equipped, to have a framework for student government which indicates the areas of student involvement, to express himself or herself so long as the rights of others are not violated in the process, to have access to printed copies of school regulations, and to expect rules to be reasonable and consistently applied.
+You have the right: (1) to be respected as an individual, (2) to receive the benefits of all school services, (3) to attend a school that is clean, comfortable, safe and adequately equipped, (4) to have an opportunity to be involved in student government, (5) to express yourself without violating others' rights, (6) to have access to printed copies of school regulations, and (7) to expect rules to be reasonable and consistently applied.